tmo1/fidovault/README.md

 $ fidovault.py -i -v <vaultname>
 Enter secret:
 Confirm secret:
-Prompt for passwords to combine with FIDO2 hmac-secrets? (y/n - default is y) y Please connect the FIDO2 key you wish to add (and disconnect any others).
+Please connect the device you wish to enroll (and disconnect any others).
 Press <enter> when ready ...
-Checking key at /dev/hidraw1 ...
+Checking device at /dev/hidraw2 ...
-Key supports the hmac-secret extension.
+Device supports the hmac-secret extension.
-Making FIDO2 credential ...
+Creating FIDO2 credential ...
+Enter PIN:
-Touch your authenticator device now ...
+Touch your authenticator now ...
-Success.
-Getting hmac-secret ...
+FIDO2 credential created.
+Enter name for this key section: Blue Key
+Perform user verification when using this key section? (y/n - default is y) Combine password with FIDO2 hmac-secret when using this key section? (y/n - default is y) Getting hmac-secret ...
-Touch your authenticator device now ...
+Touch your authenticator now ...
-Success.
-Enter password (leave blank for none):
+Enter password:
 Confirm password:
-Enter name for this key: Blue Key
-FIDO2 key successfully added.
+Key section 'Blue Key' successfully added.
 FidoVault '<vaultname>' updated.

 ```

-Add an additional key to an existing FidoVault (connect an already configured FIDO2 key before proceeding):
+Add an additional authenticator to an existing FidoVault (connect an already added authenticator before proceeding):

 ```
 $ fidovault.py -a -v <vaultname>
-Checking key at /dev/hidraw1 ...
+Checking device at /dev/hidraw2 ...
-Key supports the hmac-secret extension.
-Touch your authenticator device now ...
-Enter password (leave blank for none):
+Credential found on device.
-Attempting to decrypt token of 'Blue Key' ...
+Trying to decode token using 'Blue Key' key section ...
+Getting hmac-secret ...
+Enter PIN:
+Touch your authenticator now ...
+Enter password:
 Token decryption succeeded.
-Please connect the FIDO2 key you wish to add (and disconnect any others).
+Please connect the device you wish to enroll (and disconnect any others).
 Press <enter> when ready ...
-Checking key at /dev/hidraw1 ...
+Checking device at /dev/hidraw2 ...
-Key supports the hmac-secret extension.
+Device supports the hmac-secret extension.
-Making FIDO2 credential ...
+Creating FIDO2 credential ...
+Enter PIN:
-Touch your authenticator device now ...
+Touch your authenticator now ...
-Success.
-Getting hmac-secret ...
+FIDO2 credential created.
+Enter name for this key section: Red Key
+Perform user verification when using this key section? (y/n - default is y) Combine password with FIDO2 hmac-secret when using this key section? (y/n - default is y) Getting hmac-secret ...
-Touch your authenticator device now ...
+Touch your authenticator now ...
-Success.
-Enter password (leave blank for none):
+Enter password:
 Confirm password:
-Enter name for this key: Red Key
-FIDO2 key successfully added.
+Key section 'Red Key' successfully added.
-FidoVault '<vaultname> updated.
+FidoVault '<vaultname>' updated.

 ```

-Print a FidoVault secret:
+Output a FidoVault secret:

 ```
 $ fidovault.py -v <vaultname>
-Checking key at /dev/hidraw1 ...
+Checking device at /dev/hidraw2 ...
-Key supports the hmac-secret extension.
-Touch your authenticator device now ...
-Enter password (leave blank for none):
+Credential found on device.
-Attempting to decrypt token of 'Blue Key' ...
+Trying to decode token using 'Blue Key' key section ...
+Getting hmac-secret ...
+Enter PIN:
+Touch your authenticator now ...
+Enter password:
 Token decryption succeeded.
 <secret>
 ```